AlexDorian7/BetterBeaconEffects/README.md

 ### Blocks
 Here is the list of all blocks that can affect the beacon.
- - Glass - Shows the effect checking area (Must be placed on top of the beacon)
  - Command Block - Debug Offset
  - Purpur Block - Fading effect
  - Quartz Block - Spinning beam